 In November 2019, Informed Infrastructure Editorial Director Todd Danielson interviewed Esri President Jack Dangermond at the Autodesk University (AU) Conference in Las Vegas.

-The full interview video can be viewed at bit.ly/2VTPr4q, but we wanted to include some excerpts in this issue.
+The full interview video (above) also can be viewed at bit.ly/2VTPr4q, but we wanted to include some excerpts in this issue.

 Danielson: Tell me about the partnership between Esri and Autodesk.

 Dangermond: Several years ago, Autodesk executives and myself got together, and we thought we should really merge, connect our technologies.
 This was largely driven by people who wanted to work at the data level across our respective technologies: GIS and BIM.
 So we’ve been working at it at the engineering level, not just interconnecting our data, but also interconnecting our tools so our respective tools can read each other’s data.

 And this is transforming the whole AEC engineering, designing, building workflow because it’s providing, for the first time, direct data services from all the geographic data in the world into these workflows of building the next world or building the future.

 Danielson: So when you come to this event [AU], who are you here to talk to and for what specific purpose?

 Dangermond: A lot of my customers are here.
 They’re the large engineering firms, which is one of the largest-growing segments of my business, actually.
 It’s growing over 30 percent this year, because engineering firms—small and big—are saying, “I want to get some of that stuff and bring it into my engineering practice to look at things more holistically.”
 So that’s exciting to me.
 I will also meet some of the heads of a lot of the big companies.
 Also to meet with the Autodesk people to interconnect and make sure our technologies are working together.